 And speaking of texture, baskets bring wonderful texture, and filling them with turkish towels lets them double as decor and storage.

 During cooler months, I love to fill my mantels with candles, but I try to limit the number of candle holders on my mantel for warmer months.

 GET THE LOOK:

-Just a small trio of brass candlesticks are the perfect visual interest without feeling too heavy.
+Still, a small trio of brass candlesticks pop against with fireplace without feeling too heavy.

 The perfect formula for mantel decor

 As an efficiency freak, I love the idea of finding helpful interior design “formulas,” if you will.
 Something to help you find a beautiful result without tons of work or money.
 So here’s my simple formula and tips for creating a simple mantel…